-You will be invited to take part in two or three interviews (depending on how long you stay in hospital) about the hospital management of your continence.
-These will take place at different time points during your stay and will be arranged at a time convenient for you and to fit in with your care and treatment.
-It is likely one will take place during the first two weeks of your admission to the stroke service and another just before you are discharged.
-Depending on how long you are in hospital, you may be invited to take part in another interview between the other two dates.
-We anticipate that each interview will last between half an hour and one hour.
+You will be invited to take part in an interview about the hospital management of your continence.
+This will take place during your stay and will be arranged at a time convenient for you and to fit in with your care and treatment.
+We anticipate that the interview will last between half an hour and one hour.

-The interviews will take place in a quiet and private location on the unit.
-They will be carried out by a member of the research team who is experienced at interviewing patients.
+The interview will take place in a quiet and private location on the unit.
+It will be carried out by a member of the research team who is experienced at interviewing patients.
 The researcher will ask you if you are happy to have the interview tape-recorded; you may refuse if you prefer not to have your comments recorded but still continue in the project.
 Names will not be recorded and all tapes will be destroyed within three months of project completion.